Supercomputing Frontiers Europe 2020

 Stony Brook University, NY

-Professor Yuefan Deng recieved his BA (1983) in Physics from Nankai University and his Ph.
+Yuefan Deng earned his BA (1983) in Physics from Nankai University and his Ph.
 D. (1989) in Theoretical Physics from Columbia University.
-He is currently a professor of applied mathematics, and the co-director of the Institute of Engineering-Driven Medicine, at Stony Brook University in New York.
-As an adjunct or visiting professor, he has worked at Columbia University, National University of Singapore, Nanyang Technological University, and IBM T. J. Watson Research Laboratory.
+He is currently a professor (since 1998) of applied mathematics and the associate director of the Institute of Engineering-Driven Medicine, at Stony Brook University in New York.
 Prof. Deng’s research covers parallel computing, molecular dynamics, Monte Carlo methods, and biomedical engineering.
 The latest focus is on the multiscale modeling of platelet activation and aggregation (funded by US NIH) on supercomputers, parallel optimization algorithms, and supercomputer network topologies.
-He publishes widely in diverse fields of physics, computational mathematics, and biomedical engineering and he has supervised nearly 30 doctoral theses.
-He is the recipient of the 2016 State University of New York Chancellor’s Award for Excellence in Teaching.
+He publishes widely in diverse fields of physics, computational mathematics, and biomedical engineering.
+He has received 13 patents.

 Technical University of Munich